mehulagg/gitlab/doc/administration/uploads.md

    ```

 1. Save the file and [restart GitLab](restart_gitlab.md#installations-from-source) for the changes to take effect.
-1. Migrate any existing local uploads to the object storage using [`gitlab:uploads:migrate` Rake task](raketasks/uploads/migrate.md).
+1. Migrate any existing local uploads to the object storage using [`gitlab:uploads:migrate:all` Rake task](raketasks/uploads/migrate.md).
 1. Optional: Verify all files migrated properly.
    From PostgreSQL console (`sudo -u git -H psql -d gitlabhq_production`) verify `objectstg` below (where `file_store=2`) has count of all artifacts: